Being a Police Wife 101: Being Married to a Police Officer

 If your husband’s schedule is anything like mine, it changes a lot.
 He probably gets a general schedule monthly, every six months, or each year.
 Once he gets that schedule, ask him for it.
 My husband lives day by day and it drove me crazy as a police wife asking him whether he was working each day or not.

 Write those days/times that he is scheduled to work down on a calendar that works for you.
 I love using both a Google calendar and a whiteboard family calendar.
 I have this calendar low so our boys can see when their daddy is working.
+This is one tip of many that I share in this blog about raising children of police officers.

 If your husband mentions that his department is anticipating a high need weekend or special event, but he is not scheduled to officially work, then write that down on your schedule too.